vaskosmihaylov/docker-onlyoffice-nextcloud-nginx_proxy-SSL/README.md

 Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

+**Automated setup:**

+The fully automated setup using a reverse proxy, a container for Let's Encrypt certificate handling, database, and Nextcloud is taken from the [Nextcloud Docker Examples](https://github.com/nextcloud/docker/tree/master/.examples/docker-compose/with-nginx-proxy/mariadb) and modified accordingly
 ## ONLYOFFICE Docs editions

 Here we offer you to deploy Nextcloud with preconfigured free version of ONLYOFFICE Docs (Document Server).
 Note that there're commercial versions of it.